redis/redis-doc/docs/data-types/streams.md

 `XGROUP CREATE` also supports creating the stream automatically, if it doesn't exist, using the optional `MKSTREAM` subcommand as the last argument:

 {{< clients-example stream_toturial xgroup_create_mkstream >}}
-> XGROUP CREATE race:italy italy_racers $ MKSTREAM
+> XGROUP CREATE race:italy italy_riders $ MKSTREAM
 OK
 {{< /clients-example >}}